- Whenever you access the Internet, your device transmits (sends and receives) data units called packets.

-- Type the following line and replace x.x.x.x with the IP of the server you suspect of packet loss:
+- Once more, type the following line and replace x.x.x.x with the IP of the server you suspect of packet loss.

 pathping x.x.x.x >> c:packetloss.txt

-As hop count increases, your connection gets further away from your PC.
+Using CMD to test for packet loss is also effective.
+As the hop count increases, your connection gets further away from your PC.

 Therefore, the first hop (i.e. hop 0) is your PC, the next hop (hop 1) is your PC-router connection, hop 2 is the connection from your router to your ISP’s line.

 After the third hop (hop 2), the connections belong to your ISP’s network.

 You should be able to single out the server owner judging by the server’s name displayed next to the IP address (check the screenshot).